thingsboard/thingsboard.github.io/docs/iot-gateway/install/windows.md

 DONE.
 ```

 Congratulations!
-Thingsboard IoT Gateway is now installed on your Windows machine as a service.
+ThingsBoard IoT Gateway is now installed on your Windows machine as a service.

 ### Step 4.
 Configure your gateway

 Let's configure your gateway before we start it!

 Let's skip extension configuration for now.
-We need to validate that gateway is able to successfully connect to Thingsboard server first.
+We need to validate that gateway is able to successfully connect to ThingsBoard server first.

-Navigate to the configuration folder ("C:\tb-gateway\conf" in our case) and configure the connection to Thingsboard server.
+Navigate to the configuration folder ("C:\tb-gateway\conf" in our case) and configure the connection to ThingsBoard server.
 See [**getting started**](/docs/iot-gateway/getting-started/) or [**general configuration**](/docs/iot-gateway/configuration/) for more details.

 ### Step 5.
 Launch your gateway